frog-group/crispy-win10-optimisation/README.md

 ## About
 This is my collection of windows 10 optimisation scripts & guides that includes a master guide.
 The guide.txt contains different steps with a guide on how to do them.
 You can do any of the steps you like but I recommend doing all of them; in order from top to bottom.
+Download the repo & follow guide.txt to do the optimisations.

 ## Branches
 Main branch can be considered stable.